 Chicago Cubs hat…to go with a pair of tickets, perhaps?

 Is he a theater guy?
-Maybe he’d like to catch one of the hottest Broadway shows right now if you’re in the NYC area — or willing to come.
-Or maybe Hamilton is on tour near you, or there’s great community theater.
+Maybe he’d like to catch one of the Broadway shows coming back if you’re in the NYC area — or willing to visit.
+Or maybe a show like Hamilton is on tour near you, or there’s great community theater you can support.

 If he’s a sports guy, tickets for the family — or just he and a buddy — could be so fun.
 Not just pro ball either; consider tickets to a minor league baseball game or a college game near you.